+Part of our work in the alcohol recovery program at Gratitude Lodge is educating our patients about the dangers and addictive nature of alcohol, which is often surprising.
 Alcohol addiction can affect you in a short period of time.
 When you’re used to binge drinking or have multiple drinks per day on a consistent basis, your body may start to depend on it.
 At first, you or your loved one may start to experience withdrawal symptoms when you’ve stopped drinking, as soon as 8 hours after your last drink.
-Below are the symptoms you may have when you continue to drink excessively.
+Below are the symptoms you may have when you

 adults in the U.S. had alcohol use disorder in 2019.

 people in the U.S. suffer from liver disease due to alcohol.